cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 ![Packet flow](/academy/ibc/images/packetflow.png)

-In the diagram above we have two flows(successful and not successful) to explain:
+The previous diagram shows successful and unsuccessful packet flows:

-1. Application A will send a packet(call `sendPacket`) to the application B. This can be triggerd by a user but applications can also act without a user.
-Core IBC A will commit the packet to its own state and the relayer can query this packet and send a receive message to the Core IBC B. The verifications will be done by the Core IBC and the application B will get the packet if it is valid.
-Note that the applications on both ends will need to marshal and unmarshal the data.
-The application B then will send an acknowledgment message to the Core IBC B, which will again commit it to its own state so it can be send by a relayer to Core IBC A.
+1. **Successful:** Application A sends a packet (call `sendPacket`) to application B. This can be triggerd by a user, but applications can also act without a user.
+Core IBC A commits the packet to its own state, and the relayer can query this packet and send a receive message to Core IBC B. Verifications are done by Core IBC B and application B gets the packet if it is valid.
+Note that the applications on both ends need to marshal and unmarshal the data.
+Application B then sends an acknowledgment message to Core IBC B, which again commits it to its own state so it can be sent by a relayer to Core IBC A.
-2. In second scenario the packet is not received in time.
-In this case, Core IBC A will receive a `TimeoutPacket` message from the relayer and will call `OnTimeoutPacket` on applicatoin A.
+2. **Unsuccessful:** In second scenario, the packet is not received in time.
+In this case, Core IBC A receives a `TimeoutPacket` message from the relayer and calls `OnTimeoutPacket` on applicatoin A.

 ## Light Clients

-In the IBC Protocol, an actor - an end user, an off-chain process, or a machine - needs to be able to verify updates to another machine's state that the other machine's consensus algorithm has agreed to and reject any possible updates that the other machine's consensus algorithm has not agreed upon.
+In the IBC Protocol, an actor (end user, off-chain process, or machine) needs to be able to verify updates to another machine's state that the other machine's consensus algorithm has agreed upon, or reject any possible updates that the other machine's consensus algorithm has not agreed upon.

 ![Light clients](/academy/ibc/images/lightclient.png)